Robust Estimation for Dependent Binary Network Data: Simulation Results

 In Figure \ref{ERM1}, we present the MSE and bias of $\hat{\beta}_\lambda$ when the data is simulated from Ising models on $G(N,5/N)$ with different values of $\beta$, and contaminated by $5\%$.
 Once again, the MSE and bias of $\hat{\beta}_\lambda$ decrease significantly as $\lambda$ increases.
 Additionally, we note for every $\lambda$, that the MSE and bias of $\hat{\beta}_\lambda$ are much higher for larger values of $\beta$.

 We also run simulations for Erd\H{o}s–R\'enyi graphs with larger scaling of $p(N)$.
-In Figure \ref{DERM2}, we take $p :=\frac{\log N}{N}$, and in Figure \ref{DERM1}, $p :=\frac{1}{\sqrt{N}}$.
-We take $\beta=1.5>1$ (keeping in mind that the MPLE is $\sqrt{N}$-consistent for $\beta>1$; see Corollary 3.2 in \cite{BM16}).
+In Figure \ref{DERM2}, we take $p :=\frac{\log N}{N}$ and $\beta=1.5>1$ (keeping in mind that the MPLE is $\sqrt{N}$-consistent for $\beta>1$; see Corollary 3.2 in \cite{BM16}).
 The same decreasing trend for the MSE and bias of the MDPD estimates is observed.
-Additionally, as the scaling of $p(N)$ increases to $\frac{1}{\sqrt{N}}$, i.e. the Erd\H{o}s–R\'enyi graph becomes denser, this decreasing trend becomes less noticeable.